Scholarships for international postgraduate students

 - Not hold a research qualification regarded to be equivalent to an Australian Research Doctorate degree, or, if undertaking a Research Master's degree, not hold a research qualification regarded to be equivalent to or higher than an Australian Research Master’s degree.

-- Not have held an Australia Award scholarship within two years prior to commencing the IPRS.
+- Not have held an Australia Award scholarship within two years prior to commencing the RTP Fee Scholarship.

 - Not be receiving a scholarship for which course tuition is a component under any other scholarship scheme to which the Australian Government makes a substantial contribution.

-- Not previously have received an IPRS, unless the previous IPRS was for a Master by Research degree that you have completed and you are now applying for a doctorate research degree.
+- Not previously have received an RTP Fee Scholarship, unless the previous scholarship was for a Master by Research degree that you have completed and you are now applying for a doctorate research degree.

-International students who have commenced a postgraduate research degree at The University of Sydney will only be considered for IPRS if:
+International students who have commenced a postgraduate research degree at The University of Sydney will only be considered for the Special RTP Fee Scholarship if:

-- At the time of the Special IPRS application form submission deadline (refer to the dates below), the applicant's current postgraduate research degree enrolment duration is less than two research periods.
+- At the time of the Special RTP Fee Scholarship application form submission, the applicant's current postgraduate research degree enrolment duration is less than 6 months.

-Students who fulfil the above criteria will be required to complete the Special IPRS application form** as well as the RPI information (refer to RPI guide and template documents above).
+Students who fulfil the above criteria will be required to complete the Special RTP Fee Scholarship application form (located below) as well as the Research Experience Evidence Template (refer to Research Experience guide and template documents above).